cesmii/GraphQL-API/Demos/Excel/Excel2Py/README.md

 * Add Developer Tab (Options => Customize Ribbon => Choose commands from: Main Tabs => Developer)
 * From the Developer Tab click "Excel Add-Ins" and browse the location of xlwings.xlam file and add
 * From Developer Tab, Click the Visual Basic Interface and then ==> Tools ==> References ==> Add xlwings (tick mark)
-* Add the Python Function that calls Python from Excel.
+* From Developer Tab, Click the Visual Basic Interface, Add the following Python Function to Modules.
+This will call Python from Excel.

       Sub Call_Python_Function()
         RunPython ("import query_cesmii_plot; query_cesmii_plot.read_data()")